 Great Barrier Reef

-The Great Barrier Reef stretches for more than 2000 kilometers up the north east Australian coast, the largest living thing on the planet it is visible from space.
-It is one of the largest and best managed marine parks in the world, but despite that some of its corals are declining.
-Scientists have found that the coral decline is largely caused by land based stressors, things like nutrient runoff and sedimentation.
-And so for this reason the Living Oceans Foundation scientific research mission will focus on the remote north part of the reef.
-Where there is less human influence from the land, less population pressure and less fishing pressure.
+The Great Barrier Reef stretches for more than 2000 kilometers up the Northeast Australian coast and is so large that it is visible from space.
+The reef is designated as a UNESCO Marine World Heritage Site and is federally protected by the Great Barrier Reef Marine Park Authority, one of the largest and best-managed marine protected areas in the world.
+But despite world-class protections, corals on the Great Barrier Reef are in decline.
+Previous studies of the Great Barrier Reef found that coral decline on the GBR was largely caused by land-based stressors, things like nutrient runoff and sedimentation.
+For this reason, we chose to focus on the relatively pristine and remote northern part of the Great Barrier Reef, where there is less human influence from land, fewer people, and less fishing pressure.

 In response to some of the reef’s decline, the Great Barrier Reef Marine Park Authority put new regulations in place in 2004.
 They created blue zones that could be fished, green zones as no-take zones, and pink zones that were no-take and no-entry.
 The Foundation’s research expedition conducted identical surveys in the pink, green and blue areas to determine differences in the reef and fish populations between these zones.